 Dr. Susan Glisson is the executive director of The University of Mississippi’s William Winter Institute for Racial Reconciliation.
 Glisson headed a successful effort to pass the nation’s first state law to require the teaching of civil rights and human rights history in Mississippi public schools.

-In 2002 she helped The University of Mississippi organize events to mark the 40th anniversary of the entry of its first black student, James Meredith, whose enrollment sparked deadly riots.
-Read more about Glisson’s mission for social justice here.
+In 2002 she helped The University of Mississippi organize events to mark the 40th anniversary of the entry of its first black student, James Meredith, whose enrolment sparked deadly riots.
+Read more about Glisson’s mission for social justice here

 The Right of Equal Treatment to Asian-Americans in Admission Process

 Michael Wang, a talented and dynamic student, had a dream to one day study in prestigious institutes like Harvard, Yale, Stanford, and Princeton.
 Despite having all the necessary qualifications and excellent scores, Wang was rejected for being Asian.
 Proud of his ethnicity, Wang decided to stand against the discriminating behavior of higher educational institutes in the admission process.

 He began discussing and talking about how Americans and white students are given preference at the educational level, to people, activists, press and law advisors.
 He wrote an article in July 2014 for the San Jose Mercury News regarding the anger Asian-Americans had over the discriminative behavior of colleges.
 The issue gained momentum and this new civil rights struggle was joined by more than 60 communities.